JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/A_Urantia_Cult.md

 There many worth while by-products of outreach as a group or as a community.
 As it stands, the Urantia community is hardly a community in the same sense that a church is a religious community.
 We have no sort of organization that we all feel we belong to that is comparable with the way that people belonging to a church identify with their organization.
 There are no doubt exceptions but, in my experience, study groups tend to be loosely organized and attendance is not always a major priority in the lives of its members.
 Working together on outreach projects would give groups a sense of purpose beyond study of the book.
 It could foster a sense of fellowship among those serving together in some noble cause.
 It could give us the feeling that we are in some sense applying the principles we learn in _The Urantia Book_ to real life problems.

 > But revelatory religion is excellent as well as genuine.
-The new loyalties of enlarged spiritual vision create new levels of love and devotion, of service and fellowship... ([UB 100:6.8](/en/The_Urantia_Book/100#p6_8))
+The new loyalties of enlarged spiritual vision create new levels of love and devotion, of service and fellowship... (<a id="a85_176"></a>[UB 100:6.8](/en/The_Urantia_Book/100#p6_8))

-> The Master fully realized that certain social results would appear in the world as a consequence of the spread of the gospel of the kingdom; but he intended that all such desirable social manifestations should appear as unconscious and inevitable outgrowths, or natural fruits, of this inner personal experience of individual believers, this purely spiritual fellowship and communion with the divine spirit which indwells and activates all such believers. ([UB 170:5.12](/en/The_Urantia_Book/170#p5_12))
+> The Master fully realized that certain social results would appear in the world as a consequence of the spread of the gospel of the kingdom; but he intended that all such desirable social manifestations should appear as unconscious and inevitable outgrowths, or natural fruits, of this inner personal experience of individual believers, this purely spiritual fellowship and communion with the divine spirit which indwells and activates all such believers. (<a id="a87_459"></a>[UB 170:5.12](/en/The_Urantia_Book/170#p5_12))

 There is at least one other good reason to do outreach.
 When we are sequestered in our study groups, we only interact with each other.
 It is good to be with like minded people sometimes, but it is instructive to also interact with those who may disagree with us.